nan0desu/bitcoin-testnet-box/README.md

 ```

 ## Sending bitcoins
-To send bitcoins that you've generated to the second wallet: (be sure to change the ADDRESS value below to wallet address generated in the prior command)
+To send bitcoins that you've generated to the second wallet:

 ```
-$ make sendfrom1 ADDRESS=mxwPtt399zVrR62ebkTWL4zbnV1ASdZBQr AMOUNT=10
+$ make sendfrom1 ADDRESS=[bitcoin address] AMOUNT=10
 ```

 ## Does the balance show up?